-0.5g of methanol extracts of A. mexicana leaf was weighed in 3 different test tubes.
+0.5g of methanol extracts of A. mexicana leaves was weighed in 3 different test tubes.
 5 ml of distilled water was added.
 The solutions were shaken vigorously and observed for a stable persistent froth.
 The frothing was mixed with 3 drops of olive oil and shaken vigorously.
-An emulsion formation indicates the presence of saponins [18].
+An emulsion formation indicates the presence of saponins [19].

-Test for Anthraquinones: Chloroform layer
+Test for anthraquinones: Chloroform layer test

-0.5g of methanol extracts of A. mexicana leaf was weighed in 3 different test tubes.
-10 ml of $H_2SO_4$ were added in each test tube.
-The samples were kept in water bath for 3 min. to boil and then filtered while hot.
+0.5g of methanol extracts of A. mexicana leaves was weighed in 3 different test tubes.
+10 ml of H_2SO_4 were added in each test tube.
+The samples were kept in water bath for 3 minutes to boil and then filtered while hot.
 Filtrates were shaken with 5 ml of chloroform.
 Chloroform layer were pipette into another test tube.
 1 ml dilute ammonia was added.
-Resulting solutions were observed for color changes [18].
+Resulting solutions were observed for color changes [19].